bestwebsoft/kingdom-wordpress-theme/readme.txt

 Contributors: the BestWebSoft team
 Author URI: https://github.com/bestwebsoft
 Tags: blue, white, two-columns, left-sidebar, fixed-layout, threaded-comments, sticky-post, translation-ready, microformats, custom-menu
-Requires at least: 3.5
+Requires at least: 3.7
-Tested up to: 3.8.1
+Tested up to: 3.9
-Stable tag: 1.3
+Stable tag: 1.4
 License: GNU General Public License v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.en.html
 Kingdom WordPress Theme, Copyright 2014 BestWebSoft.com
 Kingdom is distributed under the terms of the GNU GPL

-Kingdom Wordpress theme is an ordinary theme with original design.
+Kingdom WordPress theme is an ordinary theme with original design.

 == Description ==

-Kingdom Wordpress theme is an ordinary theme with original design.
+Kingdom WordPress theme is an ordinary theme with original design.
 It includes most standard features and built-in slider.
 If you like what you see in the preview, then feel free to take and use this theme.

 = Translation =